davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    S24_2000     1960 BSA Gold Star DBD34
    ```

-7. Identify the offices (by city) that have the least employees and the most employees (answer should include city, number of employees)
+7. Identify the offices (by city name) that have the least employees and the most employees (answer should include city, number of employees)

    ```
    numEmps     city